Skip to content

 The EPA sets national standards for wood-burning appliances, including fireplaces.
 These focus on efficiency and emissions.

-While they don't outright ban traditional fireplaces, they do require new wood-burning stoves and inserts to meet strict emission limits.
+While they don't outright ban traditional fireplaces, they do require new wood-burning stoves from popular brands like True North and inserts to meet strict emission limits.
 Check the EPA's website for the latest guidelines to ensure your fireplace complies.

 State and Local Laws